 Partners around the world are making commitments to achieve the targets of the Global Education First Initiative.
-For the launch of the initiative, dozens of companies and private foundations have made new pledges mobilizing over $1.5 billion to ensure all children in youth have a quality, relevant and transformative education.
+For the launch of the initiative, dozens of companies and private foundations made new pledges mobilizing over $1.5 billion to ensure all children in youth have a quality, relevant and transformative education.
 To make a commitment, contact the Secretariat.

 Accenture Development Partnerships will scale up its support to the Ministry of Education in Ethiopia in exploring how to best utilize Information and Communication Technologies (ICT) to improve the quality of education and accelerate progress on the education Millennium Development Goals in Ethiopia.
 Accenture Development Partnerships will convene over 70 representatives from international and local businesses and civil society with national and regional government representatives to discuss the results of a feasibility study analysing the challenges and opportunities of using ICT to improve the quality and delivery of education, and share experiences of other countries with a context similar to Ethiopia.
 Through such consultations and other activities, Accenture Development Partnerships will provide a platform for input into a strategic framework and ultimately roadmap on how to utilize ICT in education.

 Aviva supports street connected children and young people into education or training and champions their right to education on the global policy agenda.
 Aviva is forming strong partnerships with non-governmental organizations in 17 countries and finding innovative ways to provide inclusive and relevant education opportunities and to support retention.
 These interventions include mobile learning centres, transitional services, birth registration, staff training and community mobilization.
 Aviva is committed to exceeding its previous public commitment of supporting 500,000 children to get off the street and back into education and training, focusing on the most hard-to-reach children.